 The Boulder Museum of Contemporary Art

-In an area rich in natural beauty, the museum represents one of the few institutions in Boulder devoted to a thorough, provocative and always dynamic exploration of contemporary art.
+In an area rich in natural beauty, the museum represents one of the few institutions in Boulder devoted to a thorough, provocative and always compelling exploration of contemporary art.
 The museum’s current mission statement is: The Boulder Museum of Contemporary Art is a dynamic venue dedicated to the presentation of significant art of our time.
 Through an innovative program of regional, national, and international exhibition and performance, the museum inspires and educates its communities and visitors from around the world to explore the forefront and evolution of contemporary art.